Snowball-Finance/snowball-docs/resources/harvest-stats.md

 Every week we take a snapshot of how our auto-compounding strategies have performed.
 The results of which are presented here!

 {% hint style="info" %}
-Weekly snapshots are taken every Sunday, and this page is updated every Monday.
+Weekly snapshots are taken every Monday, and the charts below are updated then.
 {% endhint %}

 ## Overall Harvest Stats